dmbaturin/ocamlbook.org/README.md

 # ocaml-book

-A free culture OCaml textbook
+A free (as in freedom) OCaml textbook.

 ## Contributing